 Anyone looking for a suit for swimming laps will like the Nike Flash Bonded Fastback suit.
 This one-piece is a performance suit that happens to look good, too.

-Swimsuit Made in USA: Sensi Graves Alexa Top ($58) & Jennifer Bikini Bottom ($50)
+Best Swimsuit Made in the USA: Sensi Graves Alexa Top ($58) & Jennifer Bikini Bottom ($50)

 For those looking to show a bit more skin, this bikini is just the ticket.
 Designed by a professional kiteboarder, each of Sensi Graves’ swimsuits are built to stay put, feel great, and look awesome.